Alitux/ckap/README.md

 Use
 ===

 First, You must change to the image and header folder.
-For ex:
+For example:

 cd chart-folder/